Glossary TermApril 20, 2024

 • Stop loss: $28,800

-• If price hits $28,800, you lose $200
+• If the price hits $28,800, you lose $200

-• If you wait for liquidation at $28,500, you lose $1,000
+• If you waited for liquidation at $28,500, you lose $1,000

-Strategy 3: Don't Overtrade
+Strategy 3: Do Not Overtrade

 Example: